masc-ucsc/docs/docs/pyrope/04-variables.md

 The optional or valid attached to each variable and tuple field is implicitly computed as follows:

-* Each cycle the `valid` is set for non-register variables initialization[^clear].
+* Non-register variables are initialized with valid unless `_` is used in the initialization which explicitly clears the valid attribute.

 * Registers set the valid after reset, but if the reset clears the valid, there is not guaranteed on attribute `[valid]` during reset.
+If the register does not have a reset signal, the register is always valid unless explicitly cleared.

 * Left-hand side variables `valids` are set to the and-gate of all the variable valids used in the expression

-* Reading from a memory/array is always a valid contents.
-Even during reset.
+* memory/arrays do not tend to have reset signals.
+As such they are always valid unless the memory has explicit reset code.
+In which case the valid behaves like in flops.

-* Writing to a register updates the register valid based on the din valid, or when the attribute `[valid]` is explicitly cleared.
+* Writing to a register updates the register valid based on the din valid, or when the attribute `[valid]` is explicitly managed.

 * conditionals (`if`) update valids independently for each path

-* A tuple field has the valid set to false if any of the parent tuple fields is invalid
+* A tuple field has the valid set to false if any of the tuple fields is invalid

 * The valid computation can be overwritten with the `[valid]` attribute.
 This is possible even during reset.

-[^clear]: Non-register variables are initialized, but when initialized to `_` the valid is cleared.

 !!!
 Observation